 From this desperation we search every corner and every nook of our mind, trying to ascertain what it is to be human.
-Facial expressions, traits, environmental settings, secrets, how one speaks, mannerisms, stressors and reactions, suffering, misery, pain, excruciating death…to write is to be human.
+Facial expressions, traits, environmental settings, secrets, how one speaks, mannerisms, stressors and reactions, suffering, misery, pain, to comma or not to comma, adverbs—urgh! —excruciating death . . . to write is to be human.
 To create is divine.

 But you don’t sleep.
 Your mind wanders to your characters, your writing, your words, your day and whether Good Charlotte will break up when they’re in their 70s?
+How does Gerard Butler look so good, I mean, seriously, what moisturiser does that guy use and can I have some?
 Incessant randoms continue to haunt your Z’s until the alarm clock yells ‘Wake Up!’ only for the writer to start their day again.
 Wash.
 Rinse.
 Repeat.

-A lot of writers are divorced, are hermits or have married other writers (or musicians – a strange co-existence in itself).
+A lot of writers are divorced, are hermits or have married other writers (or musicians—a strange co-existence in itself).
 Their children usually go on to other artistic avenues, only because they were forced in childhood to befriend their make believe worlds out of loneliness; rejected for the wordcount.
-That, or they practice accounting.
+That, or they practice law or accounting.